 A photo of Jack from his RAAF Personnel File.
 This shows him in his home garden in Clare, prior to joining the Air Force.

 Yesterday morning, apparently synchronising with the funeral in his home State of South Australia, a number of RAAF planes flew over the scene of the accident, circling very low and dipping in salute to their last tribute of respect to a gallant comrade who had paid the supreme sacrifice for his country and had died on active service.
 A wreath was also dropped on the site from one of the planes.
 A fund is being established at Jamberoo under the auspices of the Returned Soldiers' League for the erection of a suitable memorial at Fountaindale on the site of the plane crash in which Pilot Officer Ohlmeyer was killed.

-A reader, Chris Small, wrote to us on Anzac Day 2015 with the following interesting details about the Fountaindale Memorial:
+A reader, Chris Small, wrote to us on Anzac Day 2015 with the following interesting details:

-Many years ago, my father took me to see a memorial marker, on the side of Fountaindale Rd. close to Saddleback Mountain.
-That would have been four decades ago.
+Many years ago, my father Kevin Small took me to see a memorial marker, on the side of Fountaindale Rd., close to Saddleback Mountain. - That would have been four decades ago.
 My father always impressed upon me that Pilot Officer Ohlmeyer was one of the first Australian casualties of WW2, but also pointed out the irony of his German heritage.
-I'd been to see the memorial a few times but I could not find it last time - alas, there is now a homestead built right on top of the site and to visit the memorial could be construed as trespass.
+I've been to see the memorial a few times.

 A Season of War